 - Farm Family – farm, home, auto, and life insurance policy discounts

 - NEEBCo Health Insurance – farmer members may qualify for the NHFBF health insurance plan

 - Accidental Death & Dismemberment – every member of NHFBF receives an AD&D policy, starting at $5,000 their first year of membership.
 Each following year that you renew in a timely manner, your AD&D benefit increases by $500.

 - Discount prescription card

-- GM – save up to $500 on a new Chevy, Buick, or GMC qualified vehicle after 30 or more days of membership!
+- GM – save $500 on a new Chevy, Buick, or GMC qualified vehicle after 30 or more days of membership!

 See fbadvantage.com for more details.

-- Grainger – get 10% off and free shipping at grainger.com
+- Grainger – get up to 30% off and free shipping at grainger.com

 - Sears Commercial – take advantage of the Sears Commercial Appliance Select Plus Program.
 Receive special pricing (5 – 50% off) on the everyday products that make your house your home.
 Note: this discount is not valid in retail stores.
 Contact the NHFB office at 224-1934 for more information.